 And Lou Thesz once said, "Gotch was a man who succeeded at his business primarily because he was, for lack of a kinder description, a dirty wrestler."

-Of course, Frank Gotch scoffed at the accusations rained upon him and attributed his win to technique and not allowing Hackenschmidt to get close.
-He also went on to defend his toehold, claiming that it was all about leverage and not about hurting anyone.
+Of course, Frank Gotch scoffed at the accusations rained upon him, attributing his win to technique and not allowing Hackenschmidt to get close.
+He also defended his toehold, claiming it was all about leverage and not hurting anyone.

 Is this not very similar to the drama seen every week in today’s wrestling?